microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In connection with `reference` Elements, FHIR Resources are defined with `reference` search parameters, which allow querying Resources for references to other Resources.

-For example, we could perform a search against the `subject` Element in all `DiagnosticReport` Resources as follows:
+For example, we could perform a search for all `DiagnosticReport` Resource instances that reference `Patient/f201`:

 ```GET {{fhirurl}}/DiagnosticReport?subject=Patient/f201```